carenalgas/popochiu/docs/src/how-to-develop-a-game/advanced-techniques/character-scaling.md

 The Character's scaling and the region scaling factors are independent, so if your character's scale is different than `1`, you have to take it into account while setting the scale for a region, or the character will "snap" to a different size when it enters the region.

 !!! tip
     Usually you don't want to **upscale** your character, because it gives bad results in almost every situation.
-This is particularly true for pixel-art or low-resolution games.
+This is particularly true for pixel art or low-resolution games.
     There is nothing wrong in doing this if it works for you, but - if you want to play safe - design your game so that the largest scaling factor for a sprite is `1` in every location.

 ## Walking between regions